-In this article, you’ll see the Wellington Fund’s rate of return, its asset allocation, hypothetical growth illustrations of your money, tax implications, overall pros, cons, how to buy, similar alternatives to the VG Wellington fund and much, much more.
-Let’s get started.
+The Vanguard Wellington actively managed mutual fund is ranked number one because it has low fees, and low turnover.
+In this article, you’ll see the Wellington Fund’s rate of return, its asset allocation, hypothetical growth illustrations of your money, tax implications, overall pros, cons, how to buy, similar alternatives to the VG Wellington fund, and more.

 Since 1929, this fund has been returning an annual average of 8.2%, standing strong through the Great Depression and the Great Recession.
 That’s 87 years and counting.

 The Vanguard Wellington Fund is a managed fund — meaning, a group of fund managers decide which stocks to buy.
 It boasts very, very impressive returns.

-Minimum Amount to Necessary to Begin Investing in the Wellington
+Minimum Amount Necessary to Begin Investing

 The initial investment must be at least $3,000 — these are Vanguard Investor shares — if you’d like a lower expense ratio, you must invest at least $50,000.

 Like most things in life, it’s best to start young.
 The earlier you start, the more time you have to reap the rewards.
 The Wellington fund is often described as the ultimate “set it and forget it” fund — pay in what you can as early as possible and watch it multiply over the years.

-The Funds Asset Allocation
+The Fund’s Asset Allocation

 Historical Rate of Return

-Well, one reason it’s ranked #1 among the investing community is because of its track record.
+One reason it’s ranked #1 among the investing community is because of its track record.
 As mentioned earlier, it has averaged an annual return of 8.2%, with only 18 instances of negative total return in 87 years — four of those during the Great Depression.

-For Vanguard Investor shares, you will pay a flat rate account servicing fee of $20, in addition to a 0.25% expense ratio and 0.01% fee for “other”.
+For Vanguard Investor shares, you’ll pay a flat-rate account servicing fee of $20, in addition to a 0.25% expense ratio and 0.01% fee for “other.”
 That 0.26% fee comes off the overall stock value.
-If you’ve invested $3,000, that will be $7.80 + $20.
+If you’ve invested $3,000, that’ll be $7.80 + $20.

 You can even spare yourself this fee by going paperless with your Vanguard statements, whether it is higher or lower than $10,000.
 This is obviously the method we recommend — and it’s greener, too!

-Long-term capital gains are taxed at a rate of 0, 15 and 20%.
-This too depends on your income.
+Long-term capital gains are taxed at a rate of 0%, 15%, or 20%.
+This, too, depends on your income.
 This is true of all investments, not just the Vanguard Wellington Fund.

 Mutual fund shareholders are also subject to taxes on dividend distribution (income generated through interest and dividends), even if reinvested.
 Your state may require you to pay further local taxes, which differ from state to state.

-Well, assuming you start with the minimum of $3,000 and pay in $100 monthly (remember – deposits are free!) for ten years, you could, pre-tax, be looking at quadrupling your money… twice.
+Well, assuming you start with the minimum of $3,000 and pay in $100 monthly (remember: deposits are free!) for ten years, you could, pre-tax, be looking at quadrupling your money… twice.

 This is assuming the current five-year average return of 7.94% holds up and, if it does, it would be in line with the lifetime return of just over 8%.

 Sounds pretty good, right?
-But let’s not forget those fees.
+But, let’s not forget those fees.
 Worst case scenario, you don’t manage your account online and pay $20 each year at a flat rate (up to $10,000 — then it’s free).
 That’s $100.
 Then you would pay 0.26% annually if you buy the more expensive Investor shares.
 This would start at $12, finishing up at $65 in your tenth year.

-To take it one step further, if you invested $3,000 + the compulsory $1 top-up NOW and left it to mature for 40 years, supposing the fund continued to perform above 7% you could have a balance of $45,000 for doing nothing at all (minus fees and taxes, of course).
+To take it one step further, if you invested $3,000 + the compulsory $1 top-up now and left it to mature for 40 years, supposing the fund continued to perform above 7% you could have a balance of $45,000 for doing nothing at all (minus fees and taxes, of course).

 After one year, short-term gains become long-term gains and are subject to reduced taxation.
 Another reason to stay invested for longer!
 If your ordinary income tax rate was 25%, you could expect to pay 15% in tax on a long-term gain.
 In the tenth year at 15%, that would be $3,772 (plus $65 in fees).

 With up to 70% of your investment in stocks, inflation shouldn’t worry you too much, as companies’ earnings are generally expected to rise in line with inflation.

-The remaining 30-40% in bonds is a little trickier…
+The remaining 30-40% in bonds is a little trickier.
 Rising inflation can cause banks to raise short-term interest rates.
 Bonds are subject to interest rate risk, and a rising yield can mean a falling price.